litecart/litecart/STANDARD.md

 The filename of the files must be all lowercases characters and contain no more than 31 characters to be Apple/Mac compatible.
 Word separation by underscore.

-Non-HTML PHP output scripts should be named like the following:
+Non-HTML PHP output scripts should be named by their output format extension like the following:

 	scriptname.xml.php
 	scriptname.rss.php